mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 ## Apply a Background

-{% figure caption:"Paint from light to dark with watercolors and add detail with a pencil." class:"half" %}
+{% figure caption:"Paint from light to dark with watercolors and add detail with a pencil." class:"gallery-2-col" %}
 [![Drawing a background with Paper 53](/assets/images/paper-53-draw-background-400.jpg)](/assets/images/paper-53-draw-background-lg.jpg)
 [![Detailing the background with Paper 53](/assets/images/paper-53-detail-background-400.jpg)](/assets/images/paper-53-detail-background-lg.jpg)
 {% endfigure %}